 Step 4: You'll receive a report of findings in your mail shortly thereafter.
 This will help you and your doctor determine any next steps.

 Step 5: We recommend you return for thermograms annually to monitor your health and watch for changes.
-Since everybody's body is different, the best way to detect problems is to measure changes from your own body's normal temperature.
+Since everybody's body is different, the best way to identify problems is to measure changes from your own body's normal temperature.